Book a free strategy call — pick a time that works for you Book Now →

 The Kill Switch

-When things go wrong — like the inbox-wipe incident — you need a hard stop.
-Our kill switch revokes all agent access instantly with one click.
+When things go wrong, you need a hard stop.
+One command revokes all agent access instantly.
 No running to your Mac Mini.
-No praying the agent listens to “stop.”
+No praying the agent listens.

 Threat Protection